-(Interest to accrue from Dated Date)
+(Interest to accrue from the Dated Date)

-Optional Redemption
+Redemption

-The Bonds stated to mature on and after September 1, 20 are subject to optional redemption, in whole or in part, in principal amounts of \$5,000 or any integral multiple thereof, on September 1, 20 or any date thereafter, at a price of par plus accrued interest to the date fixed for redemption.
-The Underwriters may select two or more serial maturities of the Bonds to be grouped into term bonds (the "Term Bonds"), and such Term Bonds shall be subject to mandatory sinking fund redemption.
-See "THE BONDS - Redemption Provisions of the Bonds" herein.
+The City reserves the right to redeem the Certificates maturing on and after September 1, 203, in whole or in part, in the principal amount of \$5,000 or any integral multiple thereof (and, if less than all Certificates within a stated maturity are redeemed, selected by lot by the Paying Agent/Registrar), on September 1, 203, or any date thereafter, at the redemption price of par plus accrued interest to the date fixed for redemption.
+If two or more serial Certificates of consecutive maturity are combined into one or more "term" Certificates (each, a "Term Certificate") by the Underwriters such Term Certificates will be subject to mandatory sinking fund redemption in accordance with the provisions of the Ordinance.
+See "THE CERTIFICATES - Redemption Provisions of the Certificates" herein.

-(1) CUSIP numbers are included solely for the convenience of owners of the Bonds.
+(1) CUSIP numbers are included solely for the convenience of owners of the Certificates.
 CUSIP is a registered trademark of the American Bankers Association.
 CUSIP data herein is provided by CUSIP Global Services, managed by FactSet Research Systems, Inc., on behalf of American Bankers Association.
-CUSIP numbers have been assigned to this issue by the CUSIP Service Bureau and are included solely for convenience of the owners of the Bonds.
+CUSIP numbers have been assigned to this issue by the CUSIP Service Bureau and are included solely for convenience of the owners of the Certificates.
 This data is not intended to create a database and does not serve in any way as a substitute for the CUSIP Services.
 None of the Underwriters, the City or the Financial Advisor is responsible for the selection or correctness of the CUSIP numbers set forth herein.